Folarinnn/baimtwo/README.md

 # Setup Amazon Bedrock agent to call various models.

 ## Introduction
-This project is intended to be sample code used as a baseline for builders to extend there use cases across various LLMs via Amazon Bedrock agents.
+This project is intended to be a baseline for builders to extend there use cases across various LLMs via Amazon Bedrock agents.
 The intent is to show the art of the possible leveraging all available models on Bedrock for chained responses to fit different use cases.
 This README is a guide to setting this up, giving you the ability to further explore the power of agents with the latest models on Amazon bedrock.

 ## Prerequisites
 - An active AWS Account.
 - Familiarity with AWS services like Amazon Bedrock, S3, Lambda, and Cloud9 , and Docker.
-- All models that you plan to test will need to be granted access via Amazon Bedrock
+- All models that you plan to test will need to be granted access via Amazon Bedrock.

 ## Use cases for this project